plone/documentation/docs/install/source-step-by-step.md

 You have done two things so far: You installed your add-on packages and you have prepared an initializing file to roll out a Zope / Plone project, configured to load your installed add-on packages.

-You are now ready to apply your cookiecutter:
+You are now ready to apply `cookiecutter`to generate the Zope configuration:

 ```shell
 cookiecutter -f --no-input --config-file instance.yaml https://github.com/plone/cookiecutter-zope-instance